 Meanwhile, subsidies are not the only way to stimulate the EV market.
 The Chinese government has set in place other stimulus measures to boost the market and achieve its objectives.

 On April 22, 2020, the Ministry of Finance (MOF), the State Taxation Administration (STA), and the MIIT jointly issued the Announcement about Exempting Vehicle Acquisition Tax for New-Energy Vehicles.
 The document announced that relevant authorities will exclude NEVs from vehicle purchase tax until the end of 2022.
-The tax exemption includes PEVs and PHEVs, while FCVs are excluded.
+The tax exemption includes PEVs and PHEVs, and FCVs.

 EV businesses can apply for tax exemption by uploading their ‘Motor Vehicle Factory Qualification Certificate’ for approval to the MIIT.